-- 9.1 Voting will be taken by a show of hands. - 9.2 Each member has an equal vote. - 9.3 The Chair does not have a casting vote. - 9.4 For a decision taken at the JEC, a decision must be unanimous.
-At the JSC, a decision may be made by the majority of members present. - 9.5 There will be no opportunity for a ballot vote. - 9.6 If the meeting so decides (prior to a vote being taken) the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes. - 9.7 Where any member requests it immediately after the vote is taken, their vote will be so recorded in the minutes to show whether they voted for or against the motion or abstained from voting.
+- 9.1 Voting will be taken by a show of hands. - 9.2 Each member has an equal vote. - 9.3 The Chair does not have a casting vote. - 9.4 For a decision taken at the HRED, a decision must be unanimous. - 9.5 There will be no opportunity for a ballot vote. - 9.6 If the meeting so decides (prior to a vote being taken) the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes. - 9.7 Where any member requests it immediately after the vote is taken, their vote will be so recorded in the minutes to show whether they voted for or against the motion or abstained from voting.
 (This is a mandatory standing order under the Local Authorities (Standing Orders) Regulations)